 - Tank Sweep Unit

 - Bolt Kit

 Rotating Solutions was founded in 2007, and since day one, our vision was to provide a one-stop destination for industrial, refinery, wastewater management, and oilfield solutions, services and rental offerings.
-Presently, we are a leading provider of equipment and support to industrial refining zones, major operators, independent operators, service companies, rental tool companies, contractors, drilling companies, workover companies, engineering and design companies, completion companies, and many more.
+Presently, we are a leading provider of equipment and support to industrial refining zones, major operators, independent operators, service companies, rental tool companies, contractors, drilling companies, workover companies, engineering companies, completion companies, and many more.

 RSI Rental Solutions, a division of Rotating Solutions Inc., focuses primarily on industrial service rentals for the petrochemical markets, offering superior service while meeting all of your rental needs.

 With a focus on 2 & 3 phase centrifuge packages, manway cannons, tank sweeps, vacuum systems, decontaminator units, screw conveyors, and diesel pressure washers, we are dedicated to being your one-stop shop, and will work with you and your team to find the solutions that meet your business’s needs, including providing custom equipment and mobile repair and maintenance solutions.

 At Rotating Solutions, we pride ourselves at being far more than a typical centrifuge repair facility, we offer a complete Life Cycle Management Program (CLCM).
 With CLCM, we completely digitize the entire process of the repair cycle.